groff_man_style(7) — Linux manual page

 revision is more important than packaging information; it

 should not be omitted.
-Ideally, a page maintainer will
+Ideally, a page maintainer will keep

-keep both up to date.
+both up to date.

-.IP is sometimes ill-understood and misused, especially
+.IP is sometimes ill-understood and misused, especially when no

-when no marker argument is supplied—an indentation
+mark argument is supplied—an indentation argument is not

-argument is not required.
-By setting an explicit
+required.
+By setting an explicit indentation, you may be

-as set with the -rIN option.
-If your page renders
+overriding the reader's preference as set with the -rIN option.

-adequately without one, use the simpler form.
-If you need
+If your page renders adequately without one, use the simpler

-to indent multiple (unmarked) paragraphs, consider setting
+form.
+If you need to indent multiple (unmarked) paragraphs,

-an inset region with .RS and .RE instead.
+consider setting an inset region with .RS and .RE instead.

 In the last example, the empty argument does have a subtly